The Vegetation of Virginia

 pasture and forests visible from Buffalo Mountain (Floyd County)

-Virginia households also cleared the forests for firewood, the primary fuel source for houses and industry until after the Civil War.
+Starting in the 1600's, Virginia households cleared the forests for firewood.
+It was the primary fuel source for houses and industry until after the Civil War.
 In the last century, roads and housing developments have reshaped the patterns of fields and forests dramatically.
-The great expanses of unbroken woods have been replaced with small woodlots separated by wide pastures and housing developments.
+The great expanses of unbroken woods have been replaced with small woodlots separated by roads, open pastures, and housing developments.2

-Changing the pattern of fields and forests has a major impact on wildlife.
-When we build a road through a forest, we not only replace trees with pavement and grass medians - we fragment the remaining forest into two smaller sections.
-That changes the habitat, the environment that provides food and "housing" for various species.
+Changing the pattern of fields and forests has had a major impact on wildlife.
+When roads are built through a forest, trees are replaced with pavement and grass medians.
+Each development fragments the remaining forest into smaller sections.
+Changes in the habitat, the environment that provides food and shelter for various species, created changes in the species mix within the forests.

 wood thrush female brown-headed cowbird